Today's Best Tech Deals

 If you want a smart white-only bulb that doesn’t require a smart home hub, the LIFX Mini White is a great choice.
 While it’s slightly dimmer than the full-size LIFX bulb, it produces a 60-watt-equivalent 800 lumens.

-Best semi-smart LED bulb
+Best budget-priced smart bulb

 Best smart bulb to pair with a security camera